chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     chef-automate node remove --postgresql-ip "<postgresql-ip-address>"
     ```

-Once the command executes, it will remove nodes to your HA setup
+Once the command executes, it will remove the supplied node from your HA setup.
+The changes might take a while.

 ## Uninstall chef automate HA